 Country of origin: France

-Breed origin: Like most warmblood horse breeds, the Selle Français was developed with a mixture of different and diverse breeds.
+Breed origin: Like most warmblood horse breeds, the Selle Français was developed with a diverse mixture of bloodlines.
 In the 19th century, Norman breeders imported Thoroughbreds and Norfolk Trotters, crossing them with their native stock (now known as Norman Cobs).
-These native saddle horses had origins dating back to William the Conqueror, and had been selectively bred for the qualities needed in a war horse: bravery, hardiness, strength, intelligence and a good temperament.
+These native saddle horses had origins dating back to William the Conqueror and had been selectively bred for the qualities needed in a war horse: bravery, hardiness, strength, intelligence and a good temperament.
 Those that weren’t used in the military were most often carriage horses, and the interbreeding of these native horses and the imported stallions created two iconic French breeds: the French Trotter (a fast harness horse) and the Anglo-Norman, which eventually became the prototype for the Selle Français.
 At the same time, native crossbreeds were becoming popular saddle horses all over France, and in 1914 they were recognised by the name demi-sang, or ‘half-blood’.